p-expo/p-expo.github.io/README.md

 ### License?
-Noisepoint is released using this MIT license:
+Pexpo is released using this MIT license:
 MIT License

 Copyright (c) 2023 Pex Tufvesson